 With alveolar rhabdomyosarcoma, usually the tumour is removed with surgery and then you have radiotherapy to the area where the tumour was.

 The radiotherapy aims to reduce the chance of the tumour coming back in the same place.
-Chemotherapy is usually be given before or after the surgery.
+Chemotherapy is usually given before or after surgery.